Deaths during Prohibition? Government poisonings? How could that be?

 I. The Promise

-Temperance advocates promised that Prohibition would usher in a beautiful new world.
+Temperance advocates promised that National Prohibition would usher in a beautiful new world.
 Crime, poverty, violence, marital abuse, industrial injuries, sickness and premature death would all go down.
 In their place would be prosperity, less violence, fewer injuries, better health, and greater longevity.
 Deaths during Prohibition were to drop.

 II.
 The Reality